Genivia/RE-flex/README.md

     $ cd src; make -f Make

 This compiles the **reflex** tool and installs it locally in `reflex/bin`.
-You can add this location to your `$PATH` variable to enable the new `reflex`
+For local use of RE/flex in your project, you can add this location to your `$PATH` variable to enable the new `reflex` command:
-command:

-    export PATH=$PATH:/reflex_install_path/bin
+    export PATH=$PATH:/your_path_to_reflex/reflex/bin

-The `libreflex.a` and `libreflex.so` libraries are saved locally in `lib`.
-Link against one of these libraries when you use the RE/flex regex engine in your code.
-The RE/flex header files are locally located in `include/reflex`.
+Note that the `libreflex.a` and `libreflex.so` libraries are saved locally in `reflex/lib`.
+Link against the library when you use the RE/flex regex engine in your code, such as:

+    $ c++ <options and .o/.cpp files> -L/your_path_to_reflex/reflex/lib -lreflex

+or you could statically link libreflex.a with:

+    $ c++ <options and .o/.cpp files> /your_path_to_reflex/reflex/lib/libreflex.a

+Also note that the RE/flex header files that you will need to include in your project are locally located in `include/reflex`.

-To install the library and the `reflex` command in `/usr/local/lib` and `/usr/local/bin`:
+To fully install the library and the `reflex` command in `/usr/local/lib` and `/usr/local/bin`:

     $ sudo ./allinstall.sh